telink-semi/telink_b85m_ble_single_connection_sdk/patch_note.md

 ### Features
 * **ATT**
-    - Add a new API "blc_att_modifyReadRspData" to set the respond data and its length when getting the ATT table information.
+    - Add a new API "blc_att_modifyReadRspData" to set the response data and its length when getting the ATT table information.

 ### Bug Fixes
 * **OTA**
-    - Fixed: When enabling the macro "APP_FLASH_PROTECTION_ENABLE", and an error firmware is used for OTA process, the MCU may crash with a very low probability.
+    - Fixed: When the macro "APP_FLASH_PROTECTION_ENABLE" is enabled and an error firmware is used for the OTA process, the MCU may crash with a very low probability.
-    - Fixed: The local device acting as the Peripheral role OTA with the peer device acting as the Central role.
-The local device delays sending connection terminate after OTA success to avoid some peer device incorrectly identifying OTA failure.
+    - Fixed: In the OTA process, the local device acting as the peripheral role needs to delay sending connection terminate after OTA success to avoid some peer devices incorrectly identifying OTA failure.

 * **Application**
     - Fixed: The local device acting as the Peripheral role connects with the peer device acting as the Central role.
-When the local device terminate the connection, the terminate reason is "HCI_ERR_CONN_TERM_BY_LOCAL_HOST" rather than "HCI_ERR_REMOTE_USER_TERM_CONN".
+When the local device terminates the connection, the terminate reason is "HCI_ERR_CONN_TERM_BY_LOCAL_HOST" instead of "HCI_ERR_REMOTE_USER_TERM_CONN".
-    - Fixed: Fix "feature_phy_test", "feature_privacy_slave", "feature_ota_hid" and "feature_soft_uart" compile error.
+    - Fixed: Fix the "feature_phy_test", "feature_privacy_slave", "feature_ota_hid" and "feature_soft_uart" compile errors.
-    - Fixed: Modify the bit[1] of the analog register "DEEP_ANA_REG0" in "b85m_ble_sample" and "b85m_ble_remote" to avoid conflicting with driver.
+    - Fixed: Modify the bit[1] of the analog register "DEEP_ANA_REG0" in "b85m_ble_sample" and "b85m_ble_remote" to avoid conflicts with the driver code.

 * **Others**
-    - Fixed: (B85) Restore system clock source back to 24M RC when entering "cpu_wakeup_init" to prevent abnormal reboots which may occur due to multiple calls the "cpu_wakeup_init".
+    - Fixed: (B85) Restore the system clock source to 24M RC when entering "cpu_wakeup_init" to prevent abnormal reboots that may occur due to multiple calls the "cpu_wakeup_init".
     - Fixed: When both the local device and the peer device use the resolvable private address(RPA), the identity address(IDA) type and the identity address in the interaction packets should be the same as their initial setting(public/random).

 ### Refactoring